lvqier/fairy-admin/README.md

 ## Usage

-To use Layui, replace flask_admin.Admin with fairy_admin.FairyAdmin and pass 'layui' for template_mode
+To use Fairy-Admin, replace flask_admin.Admin with fairy_admin.FairyAdmin and pass 'layui' for the template_mode parameter.
+Then extend your views from fairy_admin.contrib.sqla.ModelView.

 For example:
 ```